How are earthquakes recorded? How are earthquakes measured? How is the magnitude of an earthquake determined?

 An earthquake cannot physically occur at a depth of 0 km or -1km (above the surface of the earth).

-A seismometer is the internal part of the seismograph, which may be a pendulum or a mas
+A seismometer is the internal part of the seismograph, which may be a pendulum or a mass mounted on a sp

 - 1 of 2